EmbedXj/Libevent-source-code-analysis/README.md

 Libevent-source-code-analysis
 =============================

-This project attends to analysis a famous library Libevent.
+This project attends to analysis the famous library Libevent.